mit-ll-responsible-ai/hydra-zen/docs/_sources/tutorials/pytorch_lightning.rst.txt

 simplicity, we will train it to simply fit :math:`\cos{x}` on :math:`x \in [-2\pi, 2\pi]`.

-In this "How-To" we will do the following:
+In this tutorial we will do the following:

 1. Define a simple neural network and `lightning module <https://pytorch-lightning.readthedocs.io/en/latest/common/lightning_module.html>`_.
 2. Create configs for our lighting module, data loader, optimizer, and trainer.